 The present page explains some topics, terminology and techniques that have been applied in Voynich MS text analyses.
 Some of these terms are used also outside the text analysis section.
 The representation of the Voynich MS script was explained on the analysis home page.

 The first thing any analyst of the Voynich MS is likely to do is to count and make frequency tables of single characters, pairs, etc. and to do the same with the (apparent) words.
 When doing this, it appears immediately that some statistical properties are quite different for different parts of the MS, and appear to be strongly page-dependent.
 This was already noticed by Th.
-Petersen in the 1930's and indicated in his hand transcription of the MS (1).
+Petersen in the 1930's and indicated in his hand copy of the MS (1).

 It was first analysed in some more detail by Prescott Currier in the 1970's.
 Currier indicated that the Voynich MS appears to have been written in two languages, which he called A and B. He was careful to point out that these are not necessarily different languages, but could be dialects, subject matter or different encryption, in case the MS has been written in a code or cipher.
 Since Currier also detected two handwriting styles (which he called 1 and 2) and found a perfect correlation: all pages in language A were in hand 1 and language B was in hand 2, he concluded that the MS had to be the work of at least two people.
 In fact he suggested further hands which he called 3, 4, X and Y, but while the languages A and B and hands 1 and 2 are easy to recognise, the other hands have not become as generally accepted.